ABOUT ORTON-GILLINGHAM TEACHER TRAINING

 Teaching of vocabulary, comprehension, pragmatics, and study skills

 OGA Code of Ethics

 200 hours of classroom or small group instruction over at minimum 2 academic years

 10 hours of observation with feedback from course trainers

-Upon successful completion of the course, trainees will be eligible to apply to the AOGPE for certification at the Certified level
+Upon successful completion of the course, trainees will be eligible to apply to the OGA for certification at the Certified level

 Upcoming Certified Training:

 To be Announced